Gather and harness data to provide big picture analytics that reveal the roles, skills and competencies your organization needs.

 Director of Product Marketing, Visier

-Caitlin Bigsby has 25 years of experience in HCM software solutions and has worked with dozens of organizations over the years to help them maximize the value of their investments, in both their people and their software.
+Caitlin Bigsby has 25 years experience in HCM software and has worked with dozens of organizations help maximize the value of their investments.

 Vice President, Talent Solutions, PeopleFluent

-Akash is an entrepreneurial technology executive with over 10 years of experience bringing SaaS products to market that solve impactful data-driven problems.
+Akash is an entrepreneurial technology executive with over 10 years of experience bringing SaaS products to market.